TG3: Speciale TG3

+TG3 Web

-The Tg3 offers both internet and TV content on the web.
+TG3 offers both Internet and TV content on the web.
 The Internet Editorial Board is made up of Giancarlo Agostinelli, Riccardo Corbò, Pasquale Martello and Alfredo Trenca.
-He deals with the multimedia contents of the header.
+It deals with the multimedia content of the header.
 It cares for the site that offers the ability to see the Tg3 live while working on the PC; Makes it possible to review the newscast immediately after the broadcast; Allows you to review every single service.
 Allows you to browse the Tg3 archive and headings.
 It puts online images, interviews and exclusive services that you can only see on the headline website.
 It makes it possible to interact with the editorial team and create a community of active information users of the Tg3 that goes beyond the airtime and constitutes an always open channel.

 The exclusive rubrics for the web: